 While rare, there are occasionally boating emergencies on the water.
 In the event that you ever experience an emergency, there are a few things you should be aware of.

-Most importantly, always have a medical kit on board with the essentials in it – bandaids, tylenol and aspirin, gauze and wraps, tweezers and scissors, etc. In addition, make sure you have flares, extra flotation devices, a fire extinguisher, and a communication or signaling device (phones, mirrors, lights, horns, etc).
+Most importantly, always have a medical kit on board with the essentials in it – bandaids, ibuprofen and aspirin, gauze and wraps, tweezers and scissors, etc. In addition, make sure you have flares, extra flotation devices, a fire extinguisher, and a communication or signaling device (phones, mirrors, lights, horns, etc).

 Avoid bad weather if at all possible and if you experience a breakdown or are in an accident, call the authorities immediately.
 If you’re not able to reach the authorities due to limited service, flag down another boat and ask for their assistance with your signaling device.
-This article goes into more detail if you’d like to do some additional research.

 Hit the Water

 Once you have done all of the proper research and preparation, then you can safely hit the water.
 If you have any questions at all, you can always contact your local authorities to ensure you’re fully prepared.
 Their job is to help you in any way possible.

 You can also contact us with questions!
 Here at Resort Boat Rentals, we rent boats out to customers on Lake Coeur d’Alene throughout the summer.
 You can call us if you are interested in CDA boat rentals or if you have any questions regarding the above rules and regulations.

 Contact us today and let us help you hit the water safely!